pooriaazimi/BetterDictionary/README.markdown

 #### OS X 10.8, 10.7, and 10.6

-Open Terminal.app (from Applications -> Utititles).
+Open Terminal.app (from Applications -> Utilities).
 Type `open /Library/Application\ Support/SIMBL/Plugins/` and press return.

 Remove 'BetterDictionary.bundle' from this directory.